Decrease Your Business Energy Costs

-Using old lights, machines, and HVAC systems, and not being careful about energy use can make costs go up.
-It's like leaving the lights on when no one's in the room!
+Old lights, machines, and HVAC systems all use more power than necessary.
+Not being careful about energy use can also make costs go up.
+It’s like leaving the lights on when no one’s in the room.

 How much money can I save by using less energy?

-You can save a lot!
 By being energy-efficient, businesses can save anywhere from 10% to 30% on their energy bills.
-That's like getting a big discount on your monthly expenses.
+That’s a major discount on your monthly expenses.

 Can the government help my business save energy?

-Yes, the government has programs to support energy-saving efforts, like tax credits and grants.
-It's like getting free money to help you be more eco-friendly!
+Yes, the government has programs to support energy-saving efforts like tax credits and grants.
+These help businesses afford the steep installation cost of efficiency upgrades.

 How long will it take to see the savings from energy projects?

+Energy-efficiency upgrades are an investment.
 Some projects will save you money right away, while others might take a few years to see the full benefits.
-It's like planting a seed and watching it grow into a money-saving tree!

 For more answers to your energy-efficiency questions, please review our General FAQ.